SheidaEmdadi/ML_Final/README.md

 This project is done as the final exam of the CAS 747 course at McMaster University.
 For any enquiries please contac Emdadibz@mcmaster.ca

+# Instructions
+**Please run all of the cells in the *ML_Project.ipynb* file.** No other modications is needed!

 # Installations
-The following instructions are Included in the beginning part of the *ML_Project.ipynb* file. **Please run all of the cells in the *ML_Project.ipynb* file**, for preparing libraries to run the code on Jupyter Notebook.
+This notebook is using these instructions to install the libraries.

 ```python